Logius-standaarden/fsc-test-suite/manager.md

 # Manager-SubmitContract-9

 Scenario: Submit a Contract with a ServicePublicationGrant and any other Grant When a Contract is submitted by the Peer
 Then the Contract should be rejected

+# Manager-SubmitContract-10

+Scenario: Submit a Contract with a Group ID that does not match with the Group ID of the receiving Manager When a Contract is submitted by the Peer
+Then the Contract should be rejected